Website security is a hot topic these days.

 If you are using shared server resources, like a shared hosting plan, your website files are being stored on the same server as many other sites.
 This means that your server is a bigger target for hackers and malware attacks.

-And if another website is hacked, yours could potentially be at risk as well.
+And if another website is hacked, yours could also be at risk.